pborenstein/tcoder/examples/randompic/README.md

-## The second prompt: get a list of shared dependencies
+## Prompt 2: get a list of shared dependencies

 ### prompt 2